Outstanding Contributions

 Disclaimer

-This webpage is not intended to be critical of former U.S. President Donald J. Trump.
-Instead, it is intended to offer readers insight into the obstacles that women face when attempting to speak out against injustices, inequality, sexism, misogyny, and oppression they have faced over the years in a political system that is predominantly male-dominate.
+This webpage does not aim to criticize former U.S. President Donald J. Trump.
+Instead, it intends to provide readers with insight into the challenges women encounter when trying to speak out against the injustices, inequality, sexism, misogyny, and oppression they have faced over the years within a predominantly male-dominated political system.

 The Global Women’s March